-1 In International Matches the iersevs of the goalkeepers shall be distinct from the colours of the other players taking part in the game.
+For any infringement of this Law, the player at fault shall be sent off the field of 1 In International Matches the jerseys of the goalkeepers shall be distinct from the colours of the other players taking part in the game.

-2 The Law does not insist that football boots must be worn, but the Board is of the opinion that, in competition matches. referees should not allow one or a few players to play without wearing football boots, when all the other players do wear them.
+2 The Law does not insist that football boots must be worn, but the Board is of the opinion that, in competition matches, Referees should not allow one or a few players to play without wearing football boots, when all the other players do wear them.

-3 In International Matches, International Competitions and friendly matches between clubs of different National Associations, the referee, prior to the start of the game, shall inspect the players' boots and prevent any player whose boots do not conform to the requirements of Law IV from playing until they comply with the Law.
+3 In International Matches, International Competitions, International Club Competitions and friendly matches between clubs of different National Associations, the Referee, prior to the strat of the game, shall inspect players' boots and prevent any player whose boots do not conform to the requirements of Law IV from playing until they comply with the Law.
 Leagues and Competitions may include a similar provision in their rules.

-If the referee finds that a player is wearing articles not permitted by the Laws and which may constitute a danger to other players, he shall order him to take them off.
-If he fails to carry out the referee's instruction, the player shall not take part in the match.
+4 If the Referee finds that a player is wearing articles not permitted by the Laws and which may constitute a danger to other players, he shall order him to take them off.
+If he fails to carry out the Referee's instruction, the player shall not take part in the match.

-A player who has been prevented from taking part in the game or a player who has been sent off the field for infringing Law IV must report to the Referee during a stoppage of the game and may not enter or reenter the field of play unless and until the Referee has satisfied himself that the player is no longer infringing Law IV.
+5 A player who has been prevented from taking part in the game or a player who has been sent off the field for infringing Law IV must report to the Referee during a stoppage of the game and may not enter or reenter the field of play unless and until the Referee has satisfied himself that the player is no longer infringing Law IV.

-6 If a player has been prevented from taking part in a game or has been sent off because of an infringement of Law IV, and enters or re-enters the field of play to join or re-join his team in breach of the conditions of Decision 5 the Referee shall stop the game, unless by doing so the offending team would gain an advantage.
-The player shall be cautioned, and if the game has been stopped to administer the caution it will be restarted by the Referee dropping the ball at the place where the infringement occurred.
+6 A player who has been prevented from taking part in a game or who has been sent off because of an infringement of Law IV, and who enters or re-enters the field of play to join or re-join his team, shall be cautioned.